Pomax/the-cff-table/README.md

 Data objects are specified by byte offsets that are relative to some reference point within the CFF data.
 These offsets are 1 to 4 bytes in length.
 This documentation uses the convention of enclosing the reference point in parentheses and uses a reference point of (0) to indicate an offset relative to the start of the CFF data and (self) to indicate an offset relative to the first byte of the data structure containing the offset.

-CFF uses five primary data formats, with Type2 Charstrings specifying an additional data format for operator and operand information.
+CFF uses five primary data formats, with Type 2 Charstrings specifying an additional data format for operator and operand information.
 In addition to the established OpenType Data Types (**OpenType spec section reference here?**), the following additional types are used:

 | Name | Range | Description|
 |:---|:---|:---|